-In a single-page application, the routing happens on the client, and the client's routing table intercepts the click, determines what components are displayed and what data needs to be retrieved from the server to render that data.
+In an SPA, the routing happens on the client, and the client's routing table intercepts the click, determines what components are displayed, and what data needs to be retrieved from the server to render that data.
 This routing is slightly more complicated because it splits one step (call the server) into two (navigate internally, then make calls to the server).

-Single-page applications often come at a high complexity cost.
+SPAs often come at a high complexity cost.
 They can be effective in cases where the interaction pattern is different from the typical CRUD set of actions.
 Over time, the single-page frameworks have been hard at work lowering the cost of duplicating browser functionality.